Busker History, Family Crest & Coats of Arms

 The surname Busker was first found in the Rhineland, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.
 The earliest individual bearer of this name to be mentioned in ancient chronicles was Sifridus Buschelin of Speier is noted in the "Zeitschrift fur Deutsche Geschichte des Oberrheins" in the year 1212, as well as Cuentzlin in Busch of Wuerttenberg (1381).

-Important Dates for the Busker family
+Early History of the Busker family

 This web page shows only a small excerpt of our Busker research.
 Another 241 words (17 lines of text) covering the years 1234, 1387, 1475, 1534, 1704, 1729, 1793, 1832, 1840, and 1842 are included under the topic Early Busker History in all our PDF Extended History products and printed products wherever possible.